wincent/command-t/README.txt

 USAGE                                           *command-t-usage*

-Bring up the Command-T match window by typing:
+Bring up the Command-T file window by typing:

   <Leader>t

 This mapping is set up automatically for you, provided you do not already have a mapping for <Leader>t or |:CommandT|.
-You can also bring up the match window by issuing the command:
+You can also bring up the file window by issuing the command:

   :CommandT

-A prompt will appear at the bottom of the screen along with a match window showing all of the files in the current directory (as returned by the
+A prompt will appear at the bottom of the screen along with a file window showing all of the files in the current directory (as returned by the
 |:pwd| command).